MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/sample-sandboxed-solutions.md

 - Check with the farm administrator to make sure that the Microsoft SharePoint Foundation Sandboxed Code Service is running on the server.
 For more information, see [Publishing Forms with Code](publishing-forms-with-code.md).

 - The programming language that you have selected for the form template is either **C#** or **Visual Basic** without any earlier version name after it.
 The InfoPath 2007-compatible and InfoPath 2003-compatible versions of the programming languages and object models are not supported for sandboxed solutions.
-For more information about how to specify the programming language, see [How to: Develop with Visual Studio](how-to-develop-with-visual-studio.md).
+For more information about how to specify the programming language, see [Develop with Visual Studio](how-to-develop-with-visual-studio.md).

 Perform the following steps to create a form template that sorts the data in a **Repeating Table** control on the form.